adsanderson/adamsanderson-blog/src/posts/2019-12-27-modelling-with-statecharts-in-xstate.md

 ---
 templateKey: blog-post
-title: "Modelling with Statecharts in XState "
+title: 'Modelling with Statecharts in XState '
 date: 2019-12-21T14:47:10.233Z
-description: "or: How I learned to "
+description: 'or: How I learned to '
 tags:
   - Statecharts
   - XState